jakemcc/jakemccrary.com/source/_adventures/climbing-in-el-potrero-chico-mexico.markdown

 {% imgcap /images/el-potrero-chico/2016/jake-clipping-rope.jpg Clipping a bolt at Cat Wall %}

 We woke up early again on Thursday to climb [Satori](https://www.mountainproject.com/route/106198915/satori).
 Satori is a 7 pitch, about 700 feet, climb.
 After a pretty challenging hike, we arrived at the base of the climb around 8 AM.
 Nate and I were the lead pair going up this route.
 We got to the top sometime between 1 and 2 PM.
-Nate and I waited at the top for Alina and Christine and then we rappeled down.
+Nate and I waited at the top for Alina and Christine and then we rappelled down.
 We spent 1 - 2 hours rappelling and then hiked back out.
 It was a pretty great view from the top and a really different feeling climbing that high off the ground.
 This is the biggest climb I've done.

 {% imgcap /images/el-potrero-chico/2016/satori-near-the-top.png Random show from up on Satori.
 Those blue rectangles are HUGE pools. %}